rcrdk/utils/README.md

 ## 🧪 How to convert an entire folder of images to WEBP format
-I was having troubles and wasting my time by converting file by file in command line.
+I was having trouble and wasting my time by converting file by file in command line.
 This script could help you too:

+### Requirements:
+- This script works on Unix based systems such as MacOS and Linux.
+- You'll need `cwebp` command available.

+### Steps:
 1. Download `webp-convert-directory.sh`;
 2. Open terminal;
 3. Access folder containing images;